desiretech/lompang/README.md

 ```

 ###### Posts
 A User can post a message to a Group.
-The Post is then broadcasted to all Users subscribed to the Group either as join or listen. _pid_ is the custom identifier a developer uses to uniquely identify the Post. _pidload_ is the custom payload a developer attached to the message.
+The Post is then broadcasted to all Users who are subscribed to the Group either as join or listen. _pid_ is the custom identifier a developer uses to uniquely identify the Post. _pidload_ is the custom payload a developer attached to the message.

 ```
 @@@ socketReceivedDict: {